Updated: June 6, 2019

 LEGO Stores don’t officially post anything about what pieces are available, but a few generous souls have created online sites that list the inventories of the Pick-A-Brick Walls at stores around the world!
 Since these are updated by local volunteers (anyone can do this though), some are more up-to-date than others.
 Here in Vancouver, an employee at one of the two stores updates the list for their store, which is awesome.
 In other cities, AFOLs take on the responsibility as their time allows, so it could be months or more between updates.

-The other site that contains this information is BrickBuildr, primarily known as a LEGO photo site pulling content from Flickr.
+There is a website with some information: BrickBuildr, primarily known as a LEGO photo site pulling content from Flickr.
 BrickBuildr takes a different approach to presenting the list of stores.
 They list all the stores in their database and have a nice color-coded section on the right that shows you when the last update was made.
-A nice cool blue for recent updates and getting progressively more toward orange as the update gets older.
+A nice cool blue for recent updates and getting progressively more toward orange as the update gets (c)older.

 This site allows you to download an Excel spreadsheet (compatible with OpenOffice and Mac’s Numbers), fill in the grid with the parts and then send it in to the site.
 This is great for adding a new store, or doing a massive update to a neglected wall.
 For a while it seemed as if this was the only way to update and was causing big delays.
 Today, they have a new feature where you can click on any cell/grid in a wall to submit an update to that box.

 You can’t search for a specific part on this site, but you can subscribe to an RSS feed for any stores in order to see updates when they happen.